tylertian123/engsci-notes/2023_fall/che374_econ/lec3.md

 	* Example: if we are only willing to pay \$700 for the aforementioned bond, what is the interest rate?
 		* $700 = 46.25(P/A, \frac{i}{2}, 20) + 1000(P/F, \frac{i}{2}, 20)$
 		* We can solve this to get $i = 15.2\%$
-	* This new higher interest rate is called the *yield*
+	* This new higher interest rate is called the *yield* -- it is determined by the market and not the bond issuer
-	* The higher the yield, the cheaper the bond will be at the present moment
+	* The higher the yield, the cheaper the bond will be at the present moment; if the risk suddenly increases, yield will also increase and the present value of the bond will decrease
 	* Another way to interpret the yield is how much you prefer getting paid at the present moment than in the future
 	* Yield rates are expressed as annual rates based on compounding equivalent to the coupon payment frequency
 		* If the compounding period is less than a year, the interest is simply multiplied to get the annual interest (unless effective interest is stated)